prashannaadhi/Book-Maniac/README.md

 from other users.

 The frontend of the website is made using HTML, CSS and some bootstrap.
-The backend part is done using PHP and MYSQL
+The backend part is done using PHP and MYSQL.

+We need XAMPP for running this site.

+Import the database before running the project.

 Team Members
 1. Prashanna Adhikari